seal-io/docs/docs/deploy/airgap.md

 For more details, refer to the official K3s documentation [K3s Private Registry Configuration](https://docs.k3s.io/installation/private-registry).

 4. Access the Walrus UI, and after the initial login, navigate to `https://<WALRUS_URL>/v1/settings`.
-Validate whether the `ImageRegistry` and `DeployerImage` settings are effective.
+Validate whether the `ImageRegistry` setting are effective.

 ### High Availability Installation

 Update the image in [High Availability Installation](../deploy/replication.md) according to the intranet contianer registry.
-Additionally, add the `SERVER_SETTING_IMAGE_REGISTRY` and `SERVER_SETTING_DEPLOYER_IMAGE` environment variables to the Walrus deployment, pointing to the intranet container registry and the offline Deployer image.
+Additionally, add the `SERVER_SETTING_IMAGE_REGISTRY` environment variable to the Walrus deployment, pointing to the intranet container registry and the offline Deployer image.

 ```shell
 vim walrus.yaml